dwjohnston/vercel-nextjs-2/README.md

 8. Have it so when you click a listed item on the “Information Page”, it should open a modal that displays the information about that item.
 9. Deploy on Vercel free tier.

+## Features

+- Tests with Cypress
+- Types generated with graphql-codegen
+- User is persisted in localstorage